falcosecurity/falco-website/content/en/docs/running.md

 docker run ... -e SYSDIG_SKIP_LOAD=1 ... falcosecurity/falco:{{< latest >}}
 ```

-## Running falco manually
+## Running Falco manually

-If you'd like to run falco by hand, here's the full usage description for falco:
+If you'd like to run Falco by hand, here's the full usage description for falco:

 ```
 Usage: falco [options]